neoglez/calvis/README.md

 Please check the [license terms](https://github.com/neoglez/calvis/blob/master/LICENSE.md) before downloading and/or using the code, the models and the data.

 ## Acknowledgements
+The [SMPL team](https://smpl.is.tue.mpg.de/) for providing us with the learned human body templates and the SMPL code.

-The data generation code is built by YGT
+The data generation code is heavely inspired by the [SURREAL repo](https://github.com/gulvarol/surreal.

-The training code is written by YGT
+The [vtkplotter team](https://github.com/marcomusy/vtkplotter) (specially Marco Musy) and the [trimesh team](https://github.com/mikedh/trimesh) for the great visualization and intersection libraries.